The Dental Benefits and Detriments to Coffee and Tea

 [Related: Addressing Common Concerns About Root Canals]

-Are you unsure if you need a root amputation or apicoectomy?
-Contact Cascade Dental Specialists today for a consultation.
+Are you unsure whether you need a root amputation or apicoectomy?
+Contact Cascadia Dental Specialists today for a consultation, or schedule an appointment.

-Feel free to check out our customer testimonials. for more about how we serve our patients’ apicoectomy needs.
+Feel free to check out our patient testimonials for more about how we serve your apicoectomy needs, as well as other endodontics procedures.